swiftlang/swift/docs/SIL/Ownership.md

 that specifies it to be: `@_eagerMove`, `@_noImplicitCopy`.

+### SIL support for lexical lifetimes

-These source-level rules result in a few sorts of SIL value whose destroys must not be moved across deinit barriers:
+Source-level lexical lifetime semantics require that the compiler recognize SIL values whose destroys must not be moved across deinit
+barriers:

 * `begin_borrow [lexical]`
 * `move_value [lexical]`